TanviJain2803/di-SNE/README.md

 - `-E`, `--early-exaggeration`: Early exaggeration is a constant that scales the original matrix of affinities in high-dimensional space.
 This emphasizes very similar points (high affinity values in the original high-dimensional space) in the lower-dimensional space earlier on, which will form 'clusters' of highly similar values.
 The default value is 4.

-- `-g`, `--graph`: Path to the file where a plot of the t-SNE results will be saved.
+- `-g`, `--graph`: Name of the file where a plot of the t-SNE results will be saved.
 The plot is labeled by Leiden cluster.

 # Contributors
 This repository was generated by Nimrit Kaur, Tanvi Jain, and Kathryn Chen as a project for CSE 185, spring quarter 2024.
 We referenced a variety of resources, including [van der Maaten and Hinton's original t-SNE paper](https://jmlr.org/papers/v9/vandermaaten08a.html), the [SciKit Learn documentation](https://scikit-learn.org/stable/modules/manifold.html#t-sne), and other t-SNE examples/walkthroughs.